On the distribution of rank and crank statistics for integer partitions

-A partition of a positive integer $n$ is a sequence of non-increasing positive integers whose sum equals $n$.
-Let $p(n)$ be the number of integer partitions of $n$.
 In 1944, F.J.
 Dyson \cite{MR3077150} introduced the rank statistic for integer partitions.
 The rank of a partition was introduced to explain Ramanujan's famous partition congruences with modulus $5$ and $7$.
 If $N(m, n)$ denotes the number of partitions of $n$ with rank $m$, then it is well known that

 However the rank fails to explain Ramanujan¡¯s congruence modulo $11$.
 Therefore Dyson conjectured the existence of another statistic which he called the ¡°crank¡± which would explain Ramanujan¡¯s partition congruence modulo $11$.
 The crank was found by G.E.
 Andrews and F.G.
 Garvan \cite{MR929094, MR920146}.
 Let $M(m,n)$ be the number of partitions of $n$ with crank $m$, then